VAZONE Expert Guide

 Within nine months following the conclusion of their fiscal year, businesses are required to file their first corporate tax return.

 For natural people doing business in the United Arab Emirates, the registration date is March 31, 2025.
 AED 10,000 is the penalty for not registering for company tax before the deadline.
-Inaccurate Information, inability to maintain records, and late tax filing are subject to further penalties.
+Inaccurate information, inability to maintain records, and late tax filing are subject to further penalties.

 Required Disclosure Conditions